iCreated by Toshiaki Hiraij

 Session 2

-Contemporary Societies in Transition, and Devising the New Scheme of Welfare
+Contemporary Societies in Transition, and Devising the New Scheme of

 Chair: Jyunichi Himeno (Nagasaki University, Japan)